 The Bible says it all.
 Death and sickness and pain and misery are not God’s specialty.
 We live in a fallen world.
 A world that is still in need of saving.
 We live in a world that is rampant with addiction, abuse, disease, all sorts of other things.
 That is why sickness comes on us.
 God doesn’t put it there.
 He does not sit among the unicorns on His cloud thrown saying, “Hmm, you know what?
 I think it would be a good thing for Chachi to be diagnosed with cancer.
 You know, I think it will really do him some good.
 Oh!
 Baby peanut was just born, don’t you think it’ll be a cool test to give her a blood disorder?
 So fun, ya’ll!”

 C’mon!
 God wants us happy, healthy and well!
 He does not want us to be depressed, dying and sick!
 He sent Jesus to save us and set us free.
 In Jesus we have and are given all power and all authority.
-That means that we have authority over sickness, death, pain, grief, everything horrible.
+That means that we have authority in Him over sickness, death, pain, grief, everything horrible.
 Having authority means that we can cast it out (read James 4:7-8; really, just read the entire Bible).
 We don’t have to be a pastor.
 We don’t have to be a TV evangelist.
 We don’t have to be wealthy or popular or well-known.
 We just need to be who we are.
 We need to submit to God, resist the devil and cast out that garbage that was never intended to be a part of our lives.

 God’s desire, His plan was not for us to get diseases, so stop saying that whatever sickness you have was His plan.
 That it was His plan because you are able to witness to and relate to so many more people than you could before.
 Stop that.
 It’s not true.
 What’s true is that in Him we have absolute power and authority to heal.
 To heal by faith.
 How many more people could you reach with healing than you could with sickness?